Tocilizumab Solution for injection

-It is important not to miss your dose.
-Call your health care provider if you are unable to keep an appointment.
+If you get this medication at the hospital or clinic: It is important not to miss your dose.
+Call your care team if you are unable to keep an appointment.

-If you give yourself the medicine at home and you miss a dose, take it as soon as you can.
+If you give yourself this medication at home: If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.
-Call your health care provider with questions.
+Call your care team with questions.

-Your condition will be monitored carefully while you are receiving this medicine.
-Tell your health care provider if your symptoms do not start to get better or if they get worse.
-You may need blood work done while you are taking this medicine.
+Visit your care team for regular checks on your progress.
+Your condition will be monitored carefully while you are receiving this medication.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+You may need blood work done while taking this medication.

-You will be tested for tuberculosis (TB) before you start this medicine.
-If your doctor prescribes any medicine for TB, you should start taking the TB medicine before starting this medicine.
-Make sure to finish the full course of TB medicine.
+You will be tested for tuberculosis (TB) before you start this medication.
+If your care team prescribes any medication for TB, you should start taking the TB medication before starting this medication.
+Make sure to finish the full course of TB medication.

-Talk to your health care provider about your risk of cancer.
-You may be more at risk for certain types of cancers if you take this medicine.
+Talk to your care team about your risk of cancer.
+You may be more at risk for certain types of cancers if you take this medication.